Program Provider Resources

 - TEA Certificate Reactivation Documents:

-- Texas Vetted Teacher Residency Program Application FAQ (170KB)
+- Texas Vetted Teacher Residency Program Application FAQ (PDF, 170KB)

 - EPP Instructions to Issue a Probationary Certificate Authorized by Emergency Waivers (PDF)